TrueBlocks/trueblocks-core/docs/content/docs/chifra/admin.md

-  -p, --pin_chunks   gzip each chunk, push it to IPFS, and update and publish the manifest -a, --pin_data     gzip the databases, push them to IPFS, and update and publish the manifest -n, --clean        retrieve all pins on Pinata, compare to manifest, remove any extraneous remote pins -x, --fmt string   export format, one of [none|json*|txt|csv|api] -v, --verbose      enable verbose (increase detail with --log_level) -h, --help         display this help screen
+  -p, --pin_chunks   gzip each chunk, push it to IPFS, and update and publish the manifest -a, --pin_data     gzip the databases, push them to IPFS, and update and publish the manifest -n, --clean        retrieve all pins on Pinata, compare to manifest, remove any extraneous remote pins -r, --remote       force query from the smart contract -x, --fmt string   export format, one of [none|json*|txt|csv|api] -v, --verbose      enable verbose (increase detail with --log_level) -h, --help         display this help screen